 She was drawn to a surrealist style of photography and found it satisfied her need to transform her imagination, thoughts, feelings or dreams into a story in an image.
 After attending a workshop on Levitation Photography in 2011, Chala focused on story-telling while creating her images as well as the visual dynamic essence that invokes a viewer’s perception.
 She merges her subjects with multiplicity, levitation and movements in order to tell a story and to depict the impossible.

 My imagery is destined to be a response to my ‘what-if’ questions.
 Photography is an instrument that allows me to collect elements, which are blended and composed in a way that reflects my imagination.
 I intend for each of my images to illustrate a story without words.
 I attempt to let the interpretation flow as long as an image triggers and engages a viewer’s perception.

 My love of photography is for its endless ability to capture and document the beauty, timelessness and living reality of every existence in our world.
-Moreover, photography provides me with the possibility to translate what I’m thinking into a photographic frame of composition.
+Moreover, photography provides me with the possibility to translate what I imagine in the domain of non-existence into a photographic frame of composition and manipulation.
 The world is so vast and possesses endless beauty waiting to be chased after and captured photographically for me.
-However, I prefer using photography to create my own world, where I am in control yet free to create a visual flow and depict endless imagination in my imagery.
+However, I prefer using photography to create alternative reality, where I am in control yet free to create a visual flow and depict endless combinations of possibilities in my imagery.